19 Amazingly Simple Winter Beauty Hacks

 Oil Your Ends

-If the ends of your hair are very dry, you can apply oil to it daily or as needed.
+If the ends of your hair are very dry, you can apply oil daily or as needed.
 Rub a small amount of oil, like a pea-sized drop, between your palms, then smooth through the ends of your hair.
 This will help reduce fizz, breakage, and split-ends

 Oil Up Daily